admercs/Fluoresynth/README.md

 # Fluoresynths

+Pronunciation: _fluorescence_

 A flourescent-on-black color theme for Visual Studio (VS) Code based on SynthWave'84 and FluoroMachine.

-Pronounced: "fluorescence"

 ## Installation